tom-sawczuk/sas/README.md

 ### 1d - Running Linear Mixed Models
 *Linear Mixed Models using the Proc Mixed procedure.*

-### 1e - Harnessing the power of mixed models
+### 1e - Understanding random effects
-*Consider a real-world application of the data, where understanding the random effects of the mixed model could provide more insight into our results.*
+*Gain a deeper understanding of random effects by comparing the mixed model output with the two-way ANOVA output*